Pansoti are the typical Italian Riviera ravioli-style pasta to eat at home on Sunday lunch. This is my family recipe.

 - 1 egg

-- Put the flour on the working surface and make a hole in the middle like a volcano.
+- Put the flour on the working surface and make a well in the middle like a volcano.

-- Open the eggs in the centre of the crater and beat them slightly with a fork, add the white wine, a pinch of salt and start mixing the liquids.
+- Open the eggs in the centre of the crater and beat them slightly with a fork, add 4 tablespoons of white wine, 4 tablespoons of water, a pinch of salt and start mixing the liquids with the fork.
 Then star adding flour to the mix gently digging the side of the crater with the fork.
 Little by little the dough will harden.

 - When the dough starts “staying together” dig your hands and start knead it, blending and pressing it with the lower part of your palm for many times.

 - If it remains too dry and in flakes add a small quantity of water just wetting your palms.
-Repeat if needed until you get a dough soft and elastic.
-You can check if its elastic enough putting a finger in the dough: if the dough returns in its previous shape and the hole disappear it’s ready.
+Repeat if needed until you get a dough smooth and elastic (ab 10 minutes kneading).
+You can check if its elastic enough putting a finger in the dough: if the dough returns in its previous shape and the hole almost disappear it’s ready.

 - Let it rest under a humid tea cloth for half an hour.